29 Viscous-Dominated Flows

 - Uniform flow is the far-field boundary condition, i.e., , where is the freestream velocity.

 The computational domain can be discretized using a uniform Cartesian grid for the numerical solution.
-The values of are first initialized with the far-field condition .
-A finite-difference relaxation method can then be used to solve the biharmonic equation iteratively, i.e., using a stencil of the form
+The values of are initialized with the far-field condition .
+A finite-difference relaxation method can then be used to solve the biharmonic equation iteratively, i.e., using a center-averaged stencil of the form

 (61)

-where the index runs in the direction and runs in the direction.
-The boundary condition that is enforced on the ellipse at each iteration number , and the process continues iterating until the solution converges to some reasonable numerical tolerance.
-The results shown in the figure below seem reasonable enough.
-Again, notice how the effects of viscosity diminish rapidly away from the body, causing the streamlines to become more parallel to each other.
+where the index i runs in the x direction and j runs in the y direction.
+The boundary condition that is enforced on the ellipse at each iteration number , and the process continues iterating until the solution converges to some acceptable numerical tolerance.

 (62)